 This legislation encourages data sharing and evidence based policy by creating a commission to study self-sufficiency programs across the state to help shape an economic mobility and financial stability program.

 The Economic Mobility bill was reported out favorably from the Joint Committee on Housing.
 It is currently pending in the House and Senate Committee on Rules.
+Click here to see talking points on the bill.

 An Act Relative to Interagency Efforts to Reduce and Prevent Homelessness (H.2245 / S.725)